barry4356/pathfinder_campaigns/wotr/p1/locations/TheTraitorsLodge.md

   - If we win the scenario, we get to divy up the "loot-stack"
 - Karsos (vilain) can only be defeated with magic...
   - If Karsos survives the fight, a new location "maze" is created, and the character is trapped there
+- The loot "sacred prism" is rewarded to whoever closes the first location.
+There's only one copy of this card in the box

 ##
 ### Links